The "Hotel zum Römischen Kaiser" at Vienna's Freyung (drawing from 1840)

 The program of the concert on 12 March 1818 at the "Römischer Kaiser" (the original document, which was once held by the Wienbibliothek, is now missing)

 On 28 February 1819, in the hall on the first floor of the house "Zum römischen Kaiser", music history was made again, when the tenor Franz Jäger performed the song "Schäfers Klagelied" (D 121).
 This was the first ever public performance of a Schubert song.
 On March 22nd 1819, the Berlin journal Der Gesellschafter wrote about this concert: "A vocal piece »Schäfers Klage«, composed by the young Schubert and sung by our fine tenor Jäger granted the greatest enjoyment.
 We are indeed looking forward to the delight provided by an upcoming greater work of this hopeful artist."
-Five years earlier, another important musical event had taken place in the very same venue: on 11 April 1814 Beethoven's "Archduke Trio" Op.
-97 had been performed for the first time.
+Five years earlier, another important musical event had taken place in the very same venue: on 11 April 1814, Beethoven's "Archduke Trio" Op.
+97 had been performed there for the first time.
 Until 1887 the house on the Freyung (today Renngasse 1), which after a remodeling in 1834 housed a luxurious hotel, was owned by the Rothschild family.
-Then it was sold to the Union Bank which in 1927 sold it to the insurance company Österreichische Bundesländer AG.
+Then it was sold to the Union Bank which in 1927, sold it to the insurance company Österreichische Bundesländer AG.

 In the twentieth century, the significance of this building for Schubert's work was not forgotten in his hometown.
 On 26 May 1929, at the instigation of the Vienna Schubertbund, a plaque on the house Renngasse 1 was unveiled in the presence of the Federal Minister of Education, the Dean of the University, numerous other prominent cultural personalities, and descendants of Franz Schubert's brother Ferdinand.
 The main part of this memorial had been designed by the sculptor Robert Ullmann (1903–1966).
 It consisted of a relief of a shepherd with a sheep slung around his neck and a tablet.
 The inscription on the plaque (whose unveiling seems to have been originally scheduled for the Schubert anniversary of 1928) read as follows.